-One of the big talking points amongst party activists at the Birmingham conference was CONNECT, the party’s new electoral database software which was put through many demonstrations to different groups of future users – data officers, treasurers, campaign organisers and so on.
+One of the big talking points amongst party activists at the Birmingham conference was Connect, the party’s new electoral database software, introduced under Chief Executive Chris Fox.
+Connect was put through many demonstrations to different groups of future users – data officers, treasurers, campaign organisers and so on.

 Like others, I am impressed by its ability to make what we have tried to do in the past easier, more effective and quicker – especially given my experience using existing systems since the 1990s and also trying to share data effectively between different parts of the party during my time working at party HQ.